-If you are staying up to date with all things Google and Google AdWords, you might have heard of the mobile-first index.
+If you are staying up to date with all things Google and Google Ads, you might have heard of the mobile-first index.

 It’s easy to ignore if you are only interested in PPC success, but that’s a big mistake.

-In fact, the mobile-first index will have a direct impact on advertisers using Google AdWords.
+In fact, the mobile-first index will have a direct impact on advertisers using Google Ads.

 Well, that’s what you are here to find out.